 Other ways to say: Party lover, social butterfly

-Fun Fact/Origin: The term comes from the idea that animals are naturally active and playful, just like people who love partying.
+Fun Fact/Origin: The term “party animal” plays on the idea that animals act on energy and instinct—just like people who jump into parties with wild enthusiasm.

 2. Live It Up